rohit123sinha456/digitalSignage/README.md

 Block Type in Screen :-
 lets say the whole screen is identified as block B0, in a split screen scenario one screen is identified as B1 and the other as B2 for three splits it can be B1 and B2TOP and B2BOTTOM

+User to Device Mapping :-
+Each client can have multiple devices connected.
+Each device will have a unique ID and each device can show different things

 DataBases :-
 Screen_Block_Type - It Stores block name ( B0,B1 etc ) and the aspect ratio of each block type .